argen/site/_posts/2020-10-04-my-journey-with-photography.md

 _A brief trip down a very visual memory lane._

 I believe my first interaction with photography may have been around the age of 6 or 7.
-I remember going to the local labb to drop/pickup film with my grandpa and how excited I would get to see the pictures he took of our family gatherings or during our holidays.
+I remember going to the local lab to drop/pickup film with my grandpa and how excited I would get to see the pictures he took of our family gatherings or during our holidays.
 He used to shoot with an [**Olympus Trip 35**](https://en.wikipedia.org/wiki/Olympus_Trip_35), which I happily inherited from him.

 Fast forward to my teen years, I had several point and shoot cameras.
 I remember owning a neon green [**Concord 110EF**](http://camera-wiki.org/wiki/Concord_110EF) and also shooting with [**Polaroid I-Zone**](https://camerapedia.fandom.com/wiki/Polaroid_I-Zone) too.